What Does Being Drunk Look Like? The Science of Getting Drunk Explained

 Many of us love a fun night out with friends at the bar, or maybe you prefer drinking pints at the pub.
 Either way, you usually end up drunk.

 But what does it mean get drunk?
 How does getting drunk work?
 What does alcohol do to your body?
-And importantly, how does alcohol effect you when you also have Asian Flush, and can Asian glow pills help?
+And importantly, how does alcohol affect you when you also have Asian Flush?

 Let's get right to the point: your body doesn't like alcohol.
 Once it enters your system, your body works hard to break it down and get rid of it immediately.
 Too much alcohol in the system results in getting drunk.

 But how does getting drunk work?